cellino-biotech/theia/README.md

 :A A: XY:L1Do Z:R1Do F:P5
 ```

-If that is not the case, refer to page 51 of the manual, which explains the meaning behind each configuration flag.
+If that is not the case, refer to page 51 of the manual (see links below), which explains the meaning behind each configuration flag.

 To change the encoder setting from rotary (R) to linear (L), power down the MS-2000 and flip dip-switch 3 to position DOWN.
 The configuration should automatically update to reflect these changes, but if not, execute the following command sequence: